polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 ### Adding Hyperlambda code to training snippets

 A single training snippet can also contain Hyperlambda.
-If this training snippets scores as the first for some query, only this training snippet will be used, and the Hyperlambda code will be executed before the snippet is sent to OpenAI to answer the user's question.
+If this training snippet scores as the first for some query, only this training snippet will be used, and the Hyperlambda code will be executed before the snippet is sent to OpenAI to answer the user's question.
 Below is an example of such a training snippet.

 **How many questions have you answered lately?**